-Forfeits do not count for the purpose of the official USQ rankings except under extreme or unusual circumstances; however, a forfeit in any game that teams have started playing will usually be included in the rankings.
+Forfeits do not count for the purpose of the official USQ rankings except under extreme or unusual circumstances.
+Starting a game with the intent of forfeiting once it has started is considered match fixing.
+However, a forfeit in any game that teams have started playing will usually be included in the rankings, except in cases of match fixing.
 Any games forfeited during a regional championship or the US Quidditch Cup will be included in the rankings.

 A team receives a forfeit for any of the following reasons: